What Is an MEd Degree? Understanding the Master of Education [Updated 2026]

 • Accreditation Status — Look for MEd programs that have earned accreditation from national or regional organizations like WASC, which indicates that they meet rigorous quality standards and adhere to best industry practices

-• Financial Aid — Compare scholarships, grants, and other funding opportunities available for MEd students, like the Opportunity Scholarship or Back to School Scholarship at National University
+• Financial Aid — Research the MEd degree cost at each institution you’re considering, and compare scholarships, grants, and other funding opportunities available for MEd students, like the Opportunity Scholarship or Back to School Scholarship at National University

 • Program Structure — Consider whether an on-campus program, online program, hybrid program, or accelerated degree option is the optimal fit for your schedule and learning style